About the Project

 Located on the first floor, the Breast Health Center will offer patients a single access point to screening and diagnostic services.

-Certified nurse midwives can improve maternal health outcomes while offering another choice for women who deliver at VMC.
+Certified nurse midwives can improve maternal health outcomes while offering another choice for women who deliver at SCVMC.
 As part of the Women and Children’s Center, this service will be offered to patients on a pilot basis with the goal of expanding the program.

-VMC is making major investments in electronic medical records to improve care between clinics, specialty centers and the main hospital to ensure the proper coordination of care and the best possible patient experience.
+SCVMC is making major investments in electronic medical records to improve care between clinics, specialty centers and the main hospital to ensure the proper coordination of care and the best possible patient experience.

 What building improvements are needed?